Sign up to our mailing list to discover the future of beauty and wellness.

 Menopause is triggered when a woman’s ovaries cease production of estrogen, throwing the female body out of balance.
 Ashwagandha has been used by Ayurvedic practitioners for centuries to restore hormonal balance in perimenopausal women.

-Ashwagandha can mitigate the mental stress and anxiety often associated with this chapter of a woman’s life, and can help to regulate levels of serotonin, dopamine and norepinephrine in the brain and body, thereby providing a welcome boost to a woman’s mental health.
+Ashwagandha can mitigate the mental stress and anxiety often associated with this chapter of a woman’s life, and can help to regulate levels of serotonin and dopamine in the brain and body, thereby providing a welcome boost to a woman’s mental health.

 One of the most common symptoms of the menopause is menopause insomnia .
 Ashwagandha contains ‘triethylene glycol’, a compound responsible for transporting sleep signals around the body and brain.
 Ashwagandha can help to support women’s sleep-wake cycles during this transition period by giving a boost to the endocrine system.
 The endocrine system is responsible for the production of hormones that regulate reproductive cycles, sleep and mood.

 Ashwagandha can also help to alleviate brain fog and reduce cognitive fatigue; both of which are commonly experienced by perimenopausal women.